-- Assess and boost your content’s quality.
+- As mentioned, content plays a big role here.
 You should assess it in a stylistic and technical sense.
 It should have correct spelling and grammar, but it should also say something useful.
 It shouldn’t include obvious statements, nor should it rehash information that you can find on any website.
 Make it sound unique, informative, and professional.

 - Adjust the page’s keyword density.
-If you use keywords, integrate them in such a way that they sound natural in your content.
-Don’t use too many of them or too few.
+Integrate your keywords so they sound natural in your content.
+Don’t use too many keywords or too few.
 For example, if your content includes 300 words overall, it shouldn’t include 10 keywords.
 Nor should it include only one.
 Find a balance so Google doesn’t penalize you either way.

 Does Google Cache have Limitations?